 1. Search Play Index, described above, by number of characters, "1" or "2."
 From the dropdown menu select "CastTotal" and "CastMale" or "CastFemale" and enter a number.
 Play Index will also allow you to limit a search by Genre and Subject.

-2. Search the UC Berkeley catalog, OskiCat, using the keyword "monologues" or "dialogues" or, for greater accuracy, in an Advanced Search select "Subject" as the field in the drop-down box and enter "monologues" or "dialogues."
+2. Use UC Library Search with the keyword "monologues" or "dialogues" or, for greater accuracy, in an Advanced Search select "Subject" as the field in the drop-down box and enter "monologues" or "dialogues."
 The results will be mostly collections of various types, so you may wish to add search terms to narrow the focus.

 The ultimate scene & monologue sourcebook : an actor's guide to over 1,000 monologues and scenes from more than 300 contemporary plays.
 Ed Hooks, ed.
 New York : Back Stage Books, 2007.
 Main Stacks PN2080.A12 H66 2007